django-functest/django-functest/docs/selenium.rst

       Sets the browser window size to the specified width and height in pixels.

+      For PhantomJS browser, this sets the document size - there isn't really a window.

    .. method:: switch_window(handle=None)

       Switches the browser window that has focus.